E-mail is still one of the most effective ways to generate leads. But how do you make visitors leave their contact information?

 Below is an example of an embedded iFrame made with our tool to gather email addresses.
 This is commonly used in the body of the content

-3 Reduce the amount of form fields
+3 Reduce the number of form fields

-First of all, try to keep the amount of form fields people have to fill out to subscribe to your newsletter to a minimum.
+First of all, try to keep the number of form fields people have to fill out to subscribe to your newsletter to a minimum.
 Each field is an extra step someone has to take and thus a potential moment to drop out.

 To test the water, MarketingSherpa added another field to describe the respondent’s function.
 This resulted in a decrease in conversions of 11%.
 This isn’t necessarily bad.
 By asking additional information, you know more about the specific subscriber which helps you in your sales process.

 Research of Ascend2 shows B2B marketers use an average of 2 to 4 form fields for newsletter subscriptions.
-Besides an email address, often the name is asked to use as subject line and/or the introductory wording of your newsletter.
+Besides an email address, often the name is asked to use as the subject line and/or the introductory wording of your newsletter.
 This way your newsletter is more personal and opening rates will increase.

 4 Write good copy

-The text of your list building form is very important to increase the number of sign ups.
+The text of your list building form is very important to increase the number of sign-ups.
 Try to emphasize the benefits of subscribing.
 For example: instead of ‘subscribe now’ or ‘subscribe’ try ‘discover weekly how to get more leads’.
 This way you give people an incentive to sign up.